History of AEK Athens F.C.: World War II (1940–1945)

 The 1940–41 Panhellenic Championship was interrupted due to the Greco-Italian War.
-During the Greco-Italian War in a battle at Pogradec, the player of AEK Kostas Valvanis was badly injured by a mortar bomb that exploded in front of him.
-Alekos Chatzistavridis seriously injured his leg during a battle in Tepelenë.
+During the Greco-Italian War, the player of AEK Kostas Valvanis was badly injured by a mortar bomb that exploded in front of him during a battle at Pogradec.
+Alekos Chatzistavridis also suffered a serious leg injury during a battle in Tepelenë.
 After the Battle of Greece (1941) and during the Axis occupation of Greece sporting events were scarce.

-During the spring of 1942 Panathinaikos and AEK were to give a friendly match to raise money for a hospital but were asked to give part of the revenue to the occupation forces.
-Kritikos and Maropoulos, who served as captains of the two clubs, refused and the 15,000 spectators that were gathered for the match turned it into one of the largest protests of the time.
+During the spring of 1942 Panathinaikos and AEK organized a friendly match to raise money for a hospital but were asked to give part of the revenue to the occupation forces.
+The captains of both clubs, Kritikos and Maropoulos, refused and the 15,000 spectators who had gathered for the match turned it into one of the largest protests of the time.
 The match became known as the "Resistance Derby".

-In June 1944 AEK player Spyros Kontoulis was killed by the Nazi forces during his attempt to escape while being transported to Kaisariani in order to be executed for being part of the resistance.

 The 1942–43 Panhellenic Championship was an attempt to restart sporting activity, but it was not completed.

+In June 1944 AEK player Spyros Kontoulis was killed by the Nazi forces during his attempt to escape while being transported to Kaisariani in order to be executed for his involvement in the resistance.